no-garlic/cs50-web/code/8-capstone/README.md

 -   refactor CSS so it looks less like it was done with gpt
 -   remove unused CSS
 -   create CSS variables
--   refactor javascript to look more hand written, and use snake case
--   attempt.js - remove for and remove it from the html
+-   attempt.js - remove 'for' and then also remove it from the html
 -   hero button - why hero? rename.

 Packaging: